crispycrispycrispy/pollpredict/README.md

   2. Other social networks can be incorporated.
   3. Data from other twitter handles can be used.
   4. Add some way to deal with tweet shorthands and wrong spellings.
+  5. Live tweet filtering and scoring can be implemented.